juju/docs/src/en/charms-fan-aws-vpc.md

 This is in connection with [Juju and FAN networking][charms-fan] where an AWS user may wish to create an additional VPC (virtual private network).

+Note that only older AWS accounts will actually require a new VPC in order for Juju to autoconfigure the FAN.
+Recent AWS accounts are furnished with a VPC which will work out-of-the-box.

 The procedure covered here refers to the AWS web interface.
 Presumably it is possible to do the same via the AWS API.